 Need some simple fixes to improve accessibility?
 The Office of Digital Learning has a series of tips for making course content more accessible.
-Other tips in this series:
+See the full series:

 Easy Fix #1 - Image descriptions